 One hypothesis suggests BTEX compounds interfere with the pathways or action of endogenous hormones52,53, with a more prominent effect among males than females.
 As birthweight does not appear to be a sensitive and conclusive marker for exposure to endocrine disrupting chemicals (EDCs)54, this hypothesis should be examined further, with studies of more sensitive biomarkers to EDC exposure (e.g., anogenital distance55) performed.

-As newborn weight is largely associated with intrauterine fetal metabolism56,57, and fetal metabolic rates are suggested to differ between the sexes58, it is reasonable to assume that differences in the rates of degradation and elimination of BTEX compounds between males and females could be associated with differences in concentrations in the fetal circulation between the sexes.
+As newborn weight is largely associated with intrauterine fetal metabolism56,57, and fetal metabolic rates are suggested to differ between the sexes58, it is reasonable to assume that differences in the rates of degradation and elimination of BTEX compounds between males and females could be associated with differences in concentrations of these compounds in the fetal circulation between the sexes.
 A study of human adults59 found that elimination of benzene metabolites was slower in women than men, likely due to the higher percentage of body fat tissue in the former and its distribution.
 However, the question of whether the proportion of fat tissue is higher in newborn females than males remains controversial: some studies reported significant differences60,61, others did not62.
 However, if female fetuses do have a higher proportion of fat, it is likely that the highly lipophilic BTEX compounds are rapidly distributed throughout their tissues, decreasing the concentration of these compounds in plasma while prolonging the duration of exposure.
 Conversely, a lower proportion of fat tissue in male fetuses could result in higher plasma concentrations, exposing male fetuses to higher doses for a shorter time.
 Relatively high levels of BTEX compounds could directly interfere with cellular mechanisms, e.g., affecting electron transfer pathways63, increasing apoptosis and mitosis15, blocking membrane transporters64, and binding to DNA and proteins65.
 The disruption of multiple mechanisms could indirectly increase oxidative DNA and cellular damage66, affecting fetal metabolism and homeostasis48, leading to altered fetal anthropometric measurements67.

 Fetus–placenta interactions are crucial for fetal development and weight determination68–70; any disturbance of these interactions could affect fetal growth.
 Placental oxidative stress71 and inflammatory reactions72, for example, can impact fetal development, leading to preterm birth and reduced birthweight73.
 Studies have shown associations between exposure to air pollution during pregnancy with placental oxidative stress, DNA damage, an aging phenotype, and inflammation74,75.
 BTEX compounds as a group have been associated with an increase in mid-pregnancy inflammation markers24; other studies suggested associations between prenatal exposure and placental damage, but focused on specific BTEX metabolites76,77.
 Although the mechanisms mediating placental damage associated with BTEX exposure remain poorly understood, they may increase the likelihood of preterm birth24,78 and morbidity of exposed newborns76.
 One study79 suggested that female fetuses exhibited higher total antioxidant status and lower plasma membrane hydroperoxides in the umbilical cord artery, together with higher catalase, glutathione peroxidase, and superoxide dismutase activity, compared with males, and therefore cope with oxidative stress better than male fetuses.
 Higher resilience to oxidative stress in females has been linked to their highly active estrogen metabolism80, which in turn promotes the activation of glutathione.
 It is reasonable to assume that prenatal exposure to ethylbenzene could increase placental and fetal oxidative stress, exposing male fetuses to greater risk of developmental impairments.
 This proposed mechanism could explain the reduced weight and head circumference among male newborns in our study; however, in vivo studies should be conducted to further investigate this, along with epidemiological studies analyzing stress biomarkers in cord blood of both males and females.